Row rect Shape Decorative svg added to top

 Join a Support Group

-ALS United North Carolina holds VIRTUAL Support Groups each month for persons with ALS, caregivers, family and friends ages 16 and over ("Families with Children" support group are welcome to have children under 16 attend).
+ALS United North Carolina holds VIRTUAL Support Groups each month for persons with ALS, caregivers, family and friends ages 16 and over .
 Meetings provide information on topics related to ALS and encourage connection for sharing and creating an informal support network.

 Meetings are topic-based and not regional-based.